grimley517/Euler-dotnet/docs/_posts/2020-02-22-Problem-2-EvenFiboNumbers.md

 ## Calculating the Fibonacci sequence

-The fibonaci sequence is a sequence of numbers which is made of adding the previous two terms.
+The Fibbonacci sequence is a sequence of numbers which is made of adding the previous two terms.
 By defining the first two terms we can use a recursive definition to generate the sequence.

 ```csharp
     public static Dictionary<int, int> Fibocache {get; set;} = new Dictionary<int, int>{